23 nov. 2023STRASBOURG 23 NOVEMBER 2023

-The government of Ireland has made a voluntary contribution of €5,000 toward an infographics...
+The Government of San Marino has made a voluntary contribution of €5,000 to support the launch of...

-The Office of the Directorate General of Programmes (ODGP) coordinates Council of Europe cooperation activities in member states and non-member states in its neighbourhood.
+The Directorate of Programme Co-ordination manages Council of Europe cooperation activities in member states and non-member states in its neighbourhood.
 These cooperation activities are undertaken to help these countries reach Council of Europe standards in human rights, rule of law and democracy.

-ODGP ensures the strategic programming of these activities and mobilises resources for their implementation, while co-ordinating the Council of Europe's action with other organisations and agencies.
-The ODGP is also responsible for coordinating the Council of Europe Offices and Programme Offices, which play an active part in identifying and implementing projects and in raising funds for their execution.
+The Directorate of Programme Co-ordination ensures the strategic programming of these activities and mobilises resources for their implementation, while co-ordinating the Council of Europe's action with other organisations and agencies.
+The Directorate of Programme Co-ordination is also responsible for coordinating the Council of Europe Offices and Programme Offices, which play an active part in identifying and implementing projects and in raising funds for their execution.

 Importance of strategic programming

-ODGP helps set the priorities of the CoE activity programme and ensures they are translated into coordinated co-operation programmes in the member and non-member countries.
-In doing so it makes use of another CoE advantage, the multitude of different CoE services involved in cooperation programmes from their respective angles.
-As a result, the Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy, the Parliamentary Assembly of the Council of Europe, the Congress of Local and Regional Authorities, the Directorate of Political Affairs and the Directorate of External Relations, together with the CoE offices in the field, have a distinct role in defining the cooperation.
+The Directorate of Programme Co-ordination helps set the priorities of the Council of Europe activity programme and ensures they are translated into coordinated co-operation programmes in the member and non-member countries.
+In doing so it makes use of another advantage of the Organisation, the multitude of different Council of Europe services involved in cooperation programmes from their respective angles.
+As a result, the Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy, the Parliamentary Assembly of the Council of Europe, the Congress of Local and Regional Authorities, the Directorate of Political Affairs and the Directorate of External Relations, together with the Council of Europe offices in the field, have a distinct role in defining the cooperation.

-ODGP ensures strategic programming mainly by country (Country Action Plans).
+The Directorate of Programme Co-ordination ensures strategic programming mainly by country (Country Action Plans).
 These strategic documents define priority actions with a basis in the monitoring recommendations.
-They are adopted by the CoE’s governing body, the Committee of Ministers, following consultations between the Organisation and the national authorities concerned.
+They are adopted by the Council of Europe’s governing body, the Committee of Ministers, following consultations between the Organisation and the national authorities concerned.

 Added value of cooperation programmes

-The interest of the CoE’s technical co-operation lies in the unequalled dynamic triangle of "setting international standards ⇒ monitoring them ⇒ ensuring relevant co-operation activities to address shortcomings".
+The interest of the Council of Europe’s technical co-operation lies in the unequalled dynamic triangle of "setting international standards ⇒ monitoring them ⇒ ensuring relevant co-operation activities to address shortcomings".

 This triangle links together:

-- the standards developed by the CoE since 1949 for human rights, rule of law and democracy;
+- the standards developed by the Council of Europe since 1949 for human rights, rule of law and democracy;

-- the conclusions and recommendations of the CoE's monitoring mechanisms, which single out the areas where improvements are needed, particularly under various international conventions;
+- the conclusions and recommendations of the Council of Europe's monitoring mechanisms, which single out the areas where improvements are needed, particularly under various international conventions;

 - the technical co-operation programmes established largely on the basis of the monitoring conclusions and recommendations in order to assist the beneficiaries in their efforts to apply the standards.